 This does, of course, not exclude non-realism about the quantum state.
 But it seems to me that the empirical success of quantum mechanics gives us at least some prima facie reason to view quantum states as describing an independent reality.
 The non-realist then needs an argument for the claim that this is a mistake.
-Wheeler, Englert et al., Mohrhoff and Healey all think that delayed-choice experiments furnish such an argument.
+Wheeler, Scully et al., Mohrhoff and Healey all think that delayed-choice experiments furnish such an argument.
 This I have shown not to be the case.

 The same dialectic applies, more specifically, to the metaphysics of entanglement.
 The various things physicists can do with entanglement support the intuition that there must be some reality to it.
-Against this, Healey argues that delayed-choice entanglement swapping implies an indeterminacy of entanglement which is incompatible with realism.
-Having shown that the realist can avoid such an indeterminacy, I conclude that we can, until further notice, consider entanglement as a real relation.
+Against this, Healey argues that delayed-choice entanglement swapping implies an indeterminism about entanglement which is incompatible with realism.
+Having shown that the realist can avoid such an indeterminism, I do not see any reason to give up the realist intuition about entanglement.